yanisounas/MicroFramework/README.md

 # MicroFramework
 A Micro Framework in PHP 8.

-I just started it, and I'm not an experienced developer, this code is not perfect.
+I just started it, and I'm not an experienced developer,  I am doing this project to improve my skills.
 So this framework is not intended to be used other than locally.

 ## Summary